wallaceiam/umg-technical-test/README.md

 There is a lot, IMHO, of unnecessary code and tests that has had to be writen to handle just these two things where in the real world a quick conversation could have avoid this.

-Because this is a small data set, I have not
+I have assumed all dates are in the local timezone from where the application is run.

 ## Provided Specification